STEMLab/Indoor4J/README.md

 ### Before use this
-1. Install a java which is more than 1.8 version.
+1. Install java which is more than 1.8 version.
       - Check this page [oracle jdk download.][jdk_download]

 [jdk_download]: https://www.oracle.com/kr/java/technologies/javase-downloads.html

 2. Set up the java environment variable in your computer.
       - If it has done set up when you were installing the java.
 You can ignore second one.

-3. Install a gradle
+3. Install gradle
       - Check this page [gradle releases.][gralde_download]
       - It doesn't matter with any version, but I recommend you should install the latest version of Gradle.

 [gralde_download]: https://gradle.org/releases/

 4. Set up the gradle environment variable in your computer.
 ### How to use this loader

 1. Download or clone this project(Indoor4J)